PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Method

 \subsection{Planar Configurations}

-Another special case is when all of the 3D features lie in the plane $y=0$ (or any plane orthogonal to the prior axis as the problem may be translated to this plane).
-This arises when observing a gravity measurement and detecting features on a ground plane (\eg identifying markers on a street in autonomous navigation).
-If we follow the construction of $\mathbf{\Omega}$, we see that in such a scenario, the last row and column will vanish making the loss conic singular.
-Removing the last row/column from $\mathbf{\Omega}$ and $\mathbf{r}$ in equation \hyperref[eq:19]{19} converts the problem into a minimization of a quadratic function over the unit circle:

-The solution to this is well known as the eigenvector corresponding to the smallest eigenvalue of $\mathbf{\Omega'}$.
-Since $\mathbf{\Omega'}$ is a 2x2 matrix, the solution can be expressed simply in closed form as:
+Another special case occurs when all of the 3D features lie in the plane $Y=0$ (or equivalently, in any plane orthogonal to the world $Y$-axis since the problem can be translated to such a frame).
+This arises for instance when detecting features on a ground plane (\eg road markers, field landmarks in football, etc.) while observing an IMU gravity measurement.
+Inspecting the construction of $\mathbf{\Omega}$ in this scenario, we find that the last columns of $\mathbf{D}_i$, $\mathbf{M}_j$, and $\mathbf{V}_j$ vanish, forcing $||\mathbf{b}|| = 0$.
+Thus, this situation is an example of Case~2c from earlier, and as such, the solution is the eigevector of $\mathbf{A}$ corresponding to its smallest eigenvalue.
+Since $\mathbf{A}$ is $2\times2$, this can be expressed simply in closed form as\footnote{Note the solution assumes $a_{1,2} \neq 0$.
+Otherwise, the solution is either $[1, 0]^T$ or $[0, 1]^T$ depending on which is smaller of $a_{1,1}$ and $a_{2,2}$}:

-Remarkably, the solution is yielded without explicitly solving any polynomials.
-Note the above assumes $\mathbf{\Omega}_{0,1} \neq 0$ which if not valid can be easily handled.
-Eigenvectors are only unique up to a scale, so if $\mathbf{r'}$ is a valid solution, $-\mathbf{r'}$ is as well.
-Such planar configurations therefore always yield two solutions, even in overconstrained configurations.
-Furthermore, the solutions are related as they form an antipodal pair on the unit circle (Figure \hyperref[fig:1e]{1e}).
-Compared to the conic decomposition approach, this eigenvector solution is explicit and efficiently yields the two minimizing points directly instead of the general four stationary points of \hyperref[eq:20]{20}.